 We are grateful to Ben & Jerry’s for making all of their ice cream without palm oil.

 Please note, when looking at the vanilla Breyers flavors, only the Natural Vanilla is a palm oil free product.
 Their Extra Creamy Vanilla, French Vanilla, and Homemade Vanilla contain Mono- and Diglycerides.

 Choose ice cream with as few ingredients as possible unless you are choosing Ben & Jerry’s.

-See our post: Ice Cream Without Palm Oil.
+See ice cream without palm oil for some flavors from Breyers, Tillamook and Alden’s Organic.
 We researched 18 ice cream brands and 250+ cartons of ice cream.
 We found 20 different palm oil derivatives and ingredients in them.

 Palm oil derivatives to watch for in ice cream include: Mono & Diglycerides, Propylene Glycol Monoesters, Polysorbate 80, and Vitamin A Palmitate.

 - Kraft Jet-Puffed Marshmallows: regular size and miniature